 - Policy terms can be as short as 1 day or as long as 1 year.

 - Vehicles allowed to be insured include sedans, trucks, SUVs, vans, buses, motorcycles, motor homes, buggies, and even boats.

 - Their flexibility is limited to 1-day increments.
 For example, if you got your policy at 10 a.m. on any given day, it will have to end exactly at 10 a.m.
 It does not matter if it’s 1, 2 or 7 days afterward.
 In simple terms, you have to do full days.

 - You only have 2 options to choose from.

 - Full-coverage policies can be pricey even for just a few days.
 To be fair, they fall within the market average.
 They’re all a little expensive in general.

 Baja Bound is a really good option if you need to insure your car while traveling to Mexico.
-You don’t need to go their office or even call them to get your policy.
+You don’t need to go to their office or even call them to get your policy.
 You can do everything from the comfort of your own home.
 It’s fast, easy and convenient.
-You can buy your policy days or weeks ahead of your trip or even a couple of hours before your departure like I’ve done.
+You can buy your policy days or weeks ahead of your trip or even a couple of hours before your departure as I’ve done.

 Their options are somewhat limited, but I don’t have any real complaints besides that.
 You get what you’re paying for.
 Sometimes I feel tempted to just skip getting car insurance, but then I realize the importance of having it.
 By all means, always get it especially when traveling abroad.